-Backbone State Park is a 6.5 mile lightly trafficked loop trail located near Dundee, IA that features a lake and is rated as moderate.
+Backbone State Park is a 6.5 mile lightly trafficked loop trail located near Dundee, Iowa that features a lake and is rated as moderate.
 The trail is primarily used for hiking, camping, and mountain biking and is accessible from April until October.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash

 Backbone has 21 miles of hiking and multi-use trails.
 Visitors can hike along trails winding through old twisted and windblown cedars and up rough, rocky staircases to one of the highest points in northeast Iowa, the "Devil's Backbone."

 An excellent winter hike if you don't mind the often ice-packed trails.
 Hiking in the winter is a completely different experience.

 Nice trail with a variety of terrains and features.
 Would definitely do it again.